compleatang/sublimetext-pastepdf/readme.md

 # TODO

-* Build a paste with footnote function in pandoc format with cursor inside.
+* Build option to turn on or off block quoting of pandoc paste.
+For now default is to put the paste in a block quote.